 If you need to multitask and switch between Linux and Windows quickly, virtual machine software is a better option than dual booting.

 Can I run Windows files on Linux?

-Many file extensions are universal and they will work on both Linux and Windows platforms.
-This includes image, video, music, text, or document files.
+Many file extensions are universal, and they will work on both Linux and Windows platforms.
+This includes images, videos, music, text, or document files.

-As long as you have the software that can open a specific file type, you’ll be able to open that file on both Windows and Linux.
+As long as you have the software that can open a specific file type, you can open that file on both Windows and Linux.

 EXE and MSI files won’t work on Linux out of the box, but you might be able o run them if you install Wine software.
 Once you install Wine, you can run the aforementioned file types by using these commands in the Terminal: